Typefaces

 The YaleNew fonts default to the equivalent of the legacy Yale Admin features.
 In other words, if you choose not to activate OpenType features, the new fonts offer conventional aligning figures, non-clashing ff, fi, and fl combinations, and the standard Q with a short tail.
 Alternatively, OpenType menus in MS Word and the Adobe CS applications provide access to old-style figures (both proportional and fixed width), an extensive array of ligatures, small caps, and true and “made” fractions generated from custom-drawn superior and inferior numerals.
 Glyph palettes in those programs permit selection of accented characters and many other less frequently used characters.

 YaleNew is the official serif font for Yale websites.
-Please see the “Web” section of this site for additional information.
+Please see Web for additional information.

 YaleNew Roman